-J. NON-ENTANGLING FADs
+J. NON-ENTANGLING FADS

-Hanging any materials, such as net webbing, that may entangle any fauna under FADs deployed in the EPO should be avoided.
+Hanging any entangling materials, such as loose net webbing, that may entangle any large fauna (e.g. sharks and turtles) under FADs deployed in the EPO should be avoided.
 Any non-entangling materials, such as ropes, may be used, and observer records will be used to verify their performance.
-The Commission should support research on the effectiveness of various materials.
+The Commission should support research on the effectiveness of various materials and designs.

-K. IDENTIFICATION AND MARKING OF FADs
+K. IDENTIFICATION AND MARKING OF FADS